-- 65 The Whymper glacier is located on the south face of the Grandes Jorasses (Mont Blanc massif, Italy) between 3900 and 4200 m asl (Fig. 1).
-The front of the glacier is about 90 m wide and its surface area amounts 25,000 m2.
-This very steep cold hanging glacier (about 40 °) lies above the village of Planpincieux and the Italian Val Ferret, a famous and highly frequented tourist destination both in winter and summer.
-In 1997, six boreholes were drilled down to the bed and temperature profiles - 70 were measured, indicating basal temperatures below the freezing point (below $-1.6 \pm 0.4^{\circ}C$) at all locations (Pralong and Funk, 2006).
+The Whymper glacier is located on the south face of the Grandes Jorasses (Mont Blanc massif, Italy) between 3900 and 4200 m a.s.l.
+(Fig. 1).
+The front of the glacier is about 90 m wide and its surface area amounts to $25\,000\,\mathrm{m}^2$.
+This very steep cold hanging glacier (about 40°) lies above the village of Planpincieux and the Italian Val Ferret, a famous and highly frequented tourist destination both in winter and summer.
+In 1997, six boreholes were drilled down to the bed and temperature profiles were measured, indicating basal temperatures below the freezing point (below $-1.6\pm0.4\,^\circ\mathrm{C}$) at all locations (Pralong and Funk, 2006).
 Historical data and morphological evidence indicate that the glacier experienced recurrent break-off events that can be dangerous, particularly in winter, when the initial ice avalanche can drag snow in its path.
-This hanging glacier periodically broke off in the past leading to large avalanches that reached the bottom of the valley.
+This hanging glacier had periodically broken off in the past, leading to large avalanches that reached the bottom of the valley.